 Winter is a time of short days.
-With the darkness comes quiet, and an opportunity to look inside yourself.
+With the darkness comes quiet and an opportunity to look inside yourself.
 Use this time for introspection, but do not fall prey to the sometimes-depressing qualities of winter.
-Life is not just about getting by, it is about taking charge and living every moment to its fullest.
-Embrace this season by gearing up with warm clothes and head outside to embrace the cool refreshing air.
-Rather than scurrying from house to car to office; stand up tall, face the sun, and breathe your deepest warmest breath.
+Life is not just about getting by.
+It is about taking charge and living every moment to its fullest.
+Embrace this season by gearing up with warm clothes and head outside to embrace the fresh, refreshing air.
+Rather than scurrying from house to car to office, stand up tall, face the sun, and breathe your deepest warmest breath.

 How often do you stop to take time for yourself?
 Do you have a few minutes each day to ask yourself what your needs are?
 Do you sometimes feel frustrated at work, but do not have time or energy to sort out the issues in your head?
 How are you feeling about your workplace these days?

 I recommend a purposeful, meaningful walk to address some inner thoughts.
 If you can make this happen every day for just 10 minutes, you will begin to feel a sense of clarity.
 If you choose to walk alone, then ask yourself to follow these three simple steps.